-This action may need to be revised slightly to shift focus to the State Longitudinal Data System (ILDS) rather than the Student Information System (SIS).
+• This action may need to be revised slightly to shift focus to the State Longitudinal Data System (ILDS) rather than the Student Information System (SIS).
 The data for the SIS will be included in the ILDS.

 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Create Refine and State (ISBE), Create a Continue to develop Retain Revise
+Refine and expand State (ISBE), Continue to develop and scale Revise

-expand use of early and scale up measures of
+use of school early up measures of school

-measures of school childhood school readiness for students
+readiness childhood readiness for students entering

-readiness educators entering kindergarten.
-Use
+measurement tools educators kindergarten.
+Use this to

-measurement tools this to evaluate the
+to improve early evaluate the effectiveness of

-to improve early effectiveness of various early
+childhood education various early childhood

-childhood education childhood education programs
+programs education programs at

-programs at preparing students for
+preparing students for success

-success in school.
+in school.
 Link this

 assessment with the Student

 Information System described

 above.